Discover the right option for you ...

 Your debt is worsening your quality of life, physically or mentally

 Debt relief is any strategy or process that helps you reduce or eliminate your debt.
-Common methods include debt resolution programs, consolidation loans, credit counseling and bankruptcy.
+Common methods include debt consolidation options, new loans, debt settlement, credit counseling, and bankruptcy.

-Factors like your overall debt, credit score, life circumstances and income can determine whether or not you’re eligible for a particular debt relief option.
-For example, if you have $7,500 or more in unsecured debt, a debt settlement program like those offered by Accredited Debt Relief may be your best option.
+Factors like your overall debt, credit score, life circumstances, and income can determine whether or not you’re eligible for a particular debt relief option.
+For example, if you have $10,000 or more in unsecured debt, Accredited Debt Relief can provide a good relief option.

 Some debt relief methods can affect your credit score, but the drop is often temporary.
-Our clients usually see an improvement in their credit score as their debts are resolved.
+Our clients usually see their credit scores recover as their debts are resolved.

-The type of debt relief you choose will determine the impact to your credit score.
-For example, bankruptcy can affect your credit score for 7-10 years.
+The type of debt relief you choose will determine the impact on your credit score.
+For example, bankruptcy can affect your credit score for up to 10 years.

-Our clients are often very satisfied with the lower monthly payment and reduction in total debt that our debt settlement program can offer.
-If you have $7,500 or more in unsecured debt, Accredited Debt Relief may be able to help.
+Our clients are often very satisfied with the lower monthly payment and reduction in total debt that our options can offer.

-If you work with a service like Accredited Debt Relief, you can reduce your enrolled debts by up to 50%.
+If you match with an option through Accredited Debt Relief, you can reduce your enrolled debts by up to 50%.

-At Accredited Debt Relief, we help people in many states discover debt relief programs that fit their needs.
-Our team has helped resolve more than $500 million in debt for our clients so far, and we’re ready to help you reach your financial goals.
+At Accredited Debt Relief, we help people in many states match with relief options that fit their needs.
+Our team has helped with more than $2 billion in debt. so far, and we’re ready to help you reach your financial goals.
 Contact us today for a free consultation.

 Accredited Debt Relief has helped customers across the country consolidate and resolve their debts.
 With an A+ BBB rating, we offer customized financial solutions that can help you pay off your debt obligations quicker.
 Our experienced team can help lower your monthly payments and reduce what you owe overall.
 To learn more and receive a free, no obligation consultation, contact us today.